DEVELOPMENT

 NCERT TEXTBOOK QUESTIONS

-1. Development of a country can generally be determined by
+1. Development of a country can generally be

 (i) its per capita income